zaehlwerk/argparse-deco/README.rst

 code.

-Its main difference is the possibility to abuse Python's class syntax to define complex CLI tools with serveral subcommands.
+Its main difference is the possibility to abuse Python's class syntax to define complex CLI tools with nested subcommands.